intuition-dev/mbCLIx/docs/_doc2/docs/blog.md

    cd CMS
    mbake -i .
 ```
-That generates an items.json file that you can client-side fetch(| axios), and bind dynamically.
+That generates an items.json file that you can front-end fetch(| axios), and bind dynamically.